iLink-CyberShARE/AI-Resources-For-Enhancing-STEM-Education-And-Research-Capacity-In-The-Borderland/README.md

 Note that shared notebooks have been pre-executed, and runtime outputs are shown accordingly.

 To run from scratch:
-1. Open the Link to the target notebook.
+1. Open the Link to the Working with Google Earth Engine (GEE) notebook.
-2.
-3. To run model notebooks: .
+2. Go to the GEE Code Editor on the following link [GEE Code Editor](https://www.google.com/url?sa=D&q=https://code.earthengine.google.com/&ust=1754929416164522&usg=AOvVaw0vcMigCqS8q18KCJGc0f7i) and sign in.
+3. Change the name of the Project inside the notebook and authenticate your account.
+4. To run model notebooks: Run the notebook and wait for a pop-up window to authenticate.
+The code should run without complications.
-4. To execute the notebook, go to Runtime->Run all.
+5. To execute the notebook, go to Runtime->Run all.
 Each code section can also be executed individually.

 # Participating Institutions
 The University of Texas at El Paso (UTEP)